AdobeDocs/experience-manager-core-components.en/help/email/components/container.md

 ## Configure Dialog {#configure-dialog}

-The configure dialog allows the content author to define the container item and how it will behave and appear in your content.
+The configure dialog allows the content author to define the container item and how it behaves and appears in your content.

 ![Edit dialog of Email Container Component](/help/email/assets/email-container-configure.png)